deepthy27/health-care/README.md

-# Bayer Health Care - Frontend 🏥
+# Health Care - Frontend 🏥

 ## Overview
-The **Bayer Health Care** frontend is a React-based web application designed to provide patients with an interactive **dashboard** to track their **health goals, medications, and personal information**.
+The **Health Care** frontend is a React-based web application designed to provide patients with an interactive **dashboard** to track their **health goals, medications, and personal information**.
 The UI is built using **React.js, Material UI, Vite, and Redux Toolkit**, ensuring a smooth and responsive user experience.

 ---